 Here’s where you discuss the logistics of working on the project.
 Will you use Photoshop, WordPress, Mailchimp, etc?
 Will it be limited or will the client have access?

-As I mentioned earlier, you don’t want to spend all your time in meetings– but you do want keep a constant stream of communication.
-That’s where we come in.
-You can use Status Hero to stay in constant (but painless) communication with your team and know everyone’s status.
+As I mentioned earlier, you don’t want to spend all your time in meetings–but you do want keep a constant stream of communication.
+That’s where you can use Status Hero to stay in constant (but painless) communication with your team and know everyone’s status.

 Where are potential obstacles?